Christmas at Hughenden

 The Manor is dressed in a traditional Victorian Christmas style with individual themed room decorations that tell of the Faery's visit to Hughenden.

 In the candlelit dining room, mock turtle soup and tipsy cake are being served.
 In the drawing room, there's an extravagant bonbonnière sweet treat, Disraeli’s gift for the Princess.
 The statesman’s room is dressed as a German forest, and in the garden hall you can write a letter to the Queen and send it by penny post.

-Join a Manor tour to discover more about the most unlikely friendship between Queen Victoria and her favourite Prime Minister, and how a Dining Room chair was cut short especially for her Majesty’s visit in December 1877.
+Join a Manor tour to discover more about the most unlikely friendship between Queen Victoria and her favourite Prime Minister, and how a Dining Room chair was cut short especially for her Majesty’s visit.

 Christmas trail in the garden